Each year, the Gulf Shores area welcomes over 5.7 million visitors to

-Any structures or equipment left on the beach an hour after sunset will be removed and disposed of by beach patrol (except for permitted beach services).
+Any structures or equipment left on the beach an hour after sunset and sunrise will be removed and disposed of by beach patrol (except for permitted beach services).

 Individual lodging properties and land owners may allow tents and shelters in designated areas during the deal.
 Learn the rules for your stretch of beach.

 The items are not allowed on our beaches: glass containers, metal shovels or excessive digging, litter, tents or structures larger than 10' X 10', overnight camping, fireworks, firearms, fires, pets and vehicles.